Adirondack Trust Co. Sells 790 Shares of Becton, Dickinson and Company (NYSE:BDX)

 In other Becton, Dickinson and news, EVP Betty D. Larson sold 14,374 shares of the company’s stock in a transaction on Friday, February 25th.
 The shares were sold at an average price of $271.90, for a total transaction of $3,908,290.60.
 The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
 Also, VP Thomas J. Spoerel sold 233 shares of the company’s stock in a transaction on Tuesday, December 7th.
 The stock was sold at an average price of $250.00, for a total transaction of $58,250.00.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 25,199 shares of company stock worth $6,778,721.
 0.50% of the stock is currently owned by insiders.

 Several equities research analysts have recently commented on the stock.
 Bank of America assumed coverage on shares of Becton, Dickinson and in a research report on Tuesday, March 1st.
 They set a “neutral” rating for the company.
-SVB Leerink lifted their price target on shares of Becton, Dickinson and from $270.00 to $275.00 and gave the stock a “market perform” rating in a research report on Friday, February 4th.
-Argus lifted their price target on shares of Becton, Dickinson and from $275.00 to $310.00 in a research report on Monday, February 28th.
+Piper Sandler cut shares of Becton, Dickinson and from an “overweight” rating to a “neutral” rating and lowered their price target for the stock from $285.00 to $260.00 in a research report on Wednesday, December 8th.
 StockNews.com upgraded shares of Becton, Dickinson and from a “hold” rating to a “buy” rating in a research report on Monday, February 7th.
-Finally, Piper Sandler cut shares of Becton, Dickinson and from an “overweight” rating to a “neutral” rating and decreased their price objective for the company from $285.00 to $260.00 in a report on Wednesday, December 8th.
+Morgan Stanley lifted their price target on shares of Becton, Dickinson and from $300.00 to $310.00 and gave the stock an “overweight” rating in a research report on Friday, February 4th.
+Finally, SVB Leerink boosted their price objective on shares of Becton, Dickinson and from $270.00 to $275.00 and gave the company a “market perform” rating in a report on Friday, February 4th.
 Five equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
 According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of $277.14.

 About Becton, Dickinson and (Get Rating)